-Amounts transferred and amounts received - deduction of charges (regulation 6884)
+Amounts transferred and amounts received - deduction of charges (regulation 84)

-In general, the rule is that the payer and the payee must each pay the charges levied by their own payment service provider PSP and that no charges can be deducted from the amount transferred.

-The payee can agree with their payment service providerPSP that it can deduct its charges before crediting the payee, as long as the full amount of the payment transaction and details of the charges deducted are clearly set out in the information provided to the payee.
-If other charges are deducted, responsibility for rectifying the position and ensuring that the payee receives the correct sum, lies with:

-- the payer's payment service providerPSP, for payments initiated by the payer; and - •the payee's payment service provider PSP, for payments initiated by or through the payee-
+- 8.242 In general, the rule is that the payer and the payee must each pay the charges levied by their own PSP and that no charges can be deducted from the amount transferred. - 8.243 The payee can agree with their PSP that it can deduct its charges before crediting the payee, as long as the full amount of the payment transaction and details of the charges deducted are clearly set out in the information provided to the payee.
+If other charges are deducted, responsibility for rectifying the position and ensuring that the payee receives the correct sum, lies with: - the payer's PSP, for payments initiated by the payer - the payee's PSP, for payments initiated by or through the payee